 The 4-pin XLR male headset connector mates with most Dynamic or Electret headsets that have 4-pin XLR female connectors.
-This headset connector allows a user to communicate in "Dual-listen" mode on A/B or C/D either intercom channel.
+This headset connector allows a user to communicate in "Dual-listen" or "Single-listen" mode on either intercom channel.